 Now, when Jesus returns there will indeed be a “good for me” and “bummer for you” sort of deal.

 But in the meantime, the Gospel is a message of love.
 “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life” (John 3:16).

 Are we living in the Last Days?
 Yes, but so was Paul, Aquila and Priscilla, Augustine, and everyone else since the day of Pentecost!

 And our call is no different than theirs.
 “Go into all nations and make disciples!”

-Mind you: I do believe that the Gospel and the Kingdom has an adversary.
-That adversary will do, and is doing, anything and everything to distract the people of God from accomplishing the work of God’s kingdom.
+Mind you: I do believe that the Gospel and the Kingdom have an adversary.
+That adversary will do and is doing, anything and everything to distract the people of God from accomplishing the work of God’s kingdom.
 He is the deceiver.
 And I believe that one of his aims is to deter our attention from our proper focus and onto ancillary matters.